 Fred Meyer is donating $2.5 million per year to non-profits in Alaska, Idaho, Oregon and Washington, based on where their customers tell them to give.
 Here’s how the program works:

 - Sign up for the Community Rewards program by linking your Fred Meyer Rewards Card to (non-profit) at fredmeyer.com/communityrewards.
 You can search for us by our name, North Portland Tool Library or by our non-profit number 81557.

 - Then, every time you shop and use your Rewards Card, you are helping (non-profit) earn a donation!

 - You still earn your Rewards Points, Fuel Points, and Rebates, just as you do today.

 - If you do not have a Rewards Card, they are available at the Customer Service desk of any Fred Meyer store.

 - For more information, please visit fredmeyer.com/communityrewards.

-We would like to personally thank each and every volunteer that has spent time with us during our “busy” season.
+We would like to personally thank each and every volunteer who has spent time with us during our “busy” season.
 We also want to thank those who have worked during a fundraiser or event.
 It is with your continued support that we are able to offer more to our community and in turn we all grow stronger together.
-The volunteer opportunities are going to be less going forward but we will still need folks who can give our tools some love, this includes cleaning, sharpen and oiling all the garden tools for winter.
-Moving and reorganizing our shelves for a more convenient “winter mode” operation.
+The volunteer opportunities are going to be fewer going forward, but we will still need folks who can give our tools some love, this includes cleaning, sharpen and oiling all the garden tools for winter storage, and moving and reorganizing our shelves for a more convenient winter mode operation.
 As always, you can come be tool librarian for a few hours to share the love with our community.